how to get free money UK

 If you're unsure about your mortgage options or need advice on how to manage your repayments, there are plenty of resources available online.
 You can use comparison websites to compare mortgage deals and find the best rates, or seek advice from a mortgage advisor.
 They can help you understand your options and find the best deal to suit your needs.

-I've found Habito in the UK to be really useful for mortgage advice and finding deals in the UK, as well as the Sprive mortgage app.
-If you're in the US then click for more help with mortgage refinancing.
+I've found Habito in the UK to be really useful for mortgage advice and finding deals in the UK, as well as the Sprive mortgage app (where you can get £5 for free if you use my referral code, click the link to find out more!)

 Household bills